 OPIOID FACTSHEET (EC 49476): Requires districts who elect to offer athletic programs to annually provide the Opioid Factsheet for Patients to each athlete, to be signed and returned by the athlete and his/her parent.
-Please refer to the included attachment for Opioid Factsheet.
+Please refer to Attachment #3 for Opioid Factsheet.